grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 ## Delivery

 The `prometheus.scrape` and `prometheus.relabel` components need to send their outputs to another component.
 This is the purpose of their `forward_to` field.
-That can be to another `prometheus.relabel` component, but eventually, the final step is to send the metrics to a Prometheus server for storage, where it can be further processed by recording rules, or queried and displayed by Grafana.
+Forwarding can be to another `prometheus.relabel` component, but eventually, the final step is to send the metrics to a Prometheus server for storage, where it can be further processed by recording rules, or queried and displayed by Grafana.
 For this, use the [`prometheus.remote_write`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.remote_write/)